Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Results and Analyses

 \subsection{Fine-tuning CNN Model}

-We partially retrain the last conv. layer and all FC layers of experimental CNNs using RSSCN7 and then test modified CNN models on RS19 and UCM.
+We retrain the last conv. layer and all FC layers of CNNs using RSSCN7 and then test modified models on RS19 and UCM.

-The quantitative evaluation with MAP is shown in Table \ref{table:III}, we use the last conv. layer and the first FC layer of each CNN and apply PCA to reduce all image representations to 32-dimension.
-IFK is the unified aggregation method for conv. feature maps on account of its prominent performance testified in Table \ref{table:I}.
-It can be observed that all fine-tuned models consistently produce better MAP on both test datasets whether conv. layers or FC layers are used.
+The quantitative evaluation is shown in Table \ref{table:III}, we use the last conv. layer and the first FC layer of each CNN model and apply PCA to reduce image representations to 32 dimensions.
+IFK is the aggregation method for conv. feature maps on account of its prominent performance shown in Table \ref{table:I}.
+It can be observed that all fine-tuned models produce better MAP on both test datasets whether conv. layers or FC layers are used.

 Furthermore, we display two sets of qualitative retrieval results in Fig. \ref{figure:XI}, from left to right displayed the top 5 images retrieved with original and fine-tuned GoogLeNet.
 Since the best performance on RS19 and UCM is derived by different layers in Table \ref{table:III}, here we specially use \emph{inception (5b)} for RS19 and \emph{avg\_layer} for UCM.
-There is no doubt that the retrained CNN model performs better.
-Pay attention to query pond image in Fig. \ref{figure:XI}(a), pre-trained GoogLeNet notices its cross structure over the water so returns a few viaduct images, which include cross structure but are erroneous results.
-However, when pre-train GoogLeNet with HRRS images, modified convolution filters are capable of capturing more specific semantic information of HRRS images.
+The results show that the retrained CNN model performs better.

-In Fig. \ref{figure:XI}(b) retrieved beach images have similar curve texture with the query meadow image.
-Although structure and texture can always determine integrity attribute of natural images, HRRS images formed by analogical structure and texture are likely to contain completely different semantic properties, so that fine-tuning can make CNNs more suitable for HRRS image retrieval.
+In Fig. \ref{figure:XI}(a), it can be seen that pre-trained GoogLeNet erroneously returns a few viaduct images when querying by a pond image.
+This is because pond and viaduct images contain similar cross structures.
+And after fine-tuning GoogLeNet with HRRS images, the modified convolution filters are capable of capturing more specific semantic information from HRRS images.
+In Fig. \ref{figure:XI}(b), the retrieved beach images have similar curve textures with the query meadow image.
+Although structure and texture information can always represent the intrinsic properties of natural images, HRRS images formed by similar structure and texture are likely to contain completely different semantic properties, so that fine-tuning can reinforce the transferability of CNNs for RS image retrieval.